filiph/linkcheck/README.md

 linkcheck example.com --skip-file my_skip_file.txt
 ```

 Regular expressions are hard.
-If you want to debug, use the `-d` option to make
+If unsure, use the `-d` option to see what URLs
-sure linkcheck is ignoring exactly what you want.
+your skip file is ignoring, exactly.